-- Fewer dental shots. - Since you just have to sit through a single appointment to get your new crown, you won't have to have your tooth numbed up a second time during a following appointment.
+- Fewer dental shots. – Since you just have to sit through a single appointment to get your new crown, you won’t have to have your tooth numbed up additional times during following appointments.

 (Having said that, during the crown placement appointment associated with conventional crowning procedure, anesthetic isn’t always required.)

 - Taking your tooth’s impression is easier. – Because the information about your tooth’s shape needs to be converted into digital form for the CAD software, impressions for one-visit restorations are taken optically via a hand-held camera (intraoral scanner) attached to the CAD/CAM unit.